Robertrigo/robertrigo.github.com/dnd/_Classes/cavalier.md

       | 7th | 3d10 + cavalier level | 18th | 6d10 + cavalier level

       Once you use this feature, you must finish a short or long rest before you can use it again.

-  - name: Cavalier Order
-    lvl: 2
-    desc: |
-      Beginning at 2nd level, you must pledge yourself to a specific order.
-The order grants a number of bonuses, class skills and traits.
-In addition, each order includes a number of edicts that you must follow.
-If you violate any of these edicts, you loses the benefits from the order's challenge ability for 24 hours.
-The violation of an edict is subject to GM interpretation.

-      Members of these orders are not necessarily bound together, but some organizations do exist that are comprised of cavaliers that all belong to one specific order.

-  - name: <>sub feature
-    lvl: 2

   - name: Action Surge
     lvl: 3